Focus Drift

 Was it delegated, deferred, or absorbed?

-Interrupt Tax
+Interruption Tax

 Put a number on what reactive work costs